Heart and Vascular Care

 What AFib is

-A regular heartbeat has a steady frequency, a consistent time between each beat.
+A regular heartbeat has a steady frequency and a consistent time between each beat.
 It is smooth and rhythmic, increasing and decreasing with the demand for blood, based on the level of physical activity.

 During atrial fibrillation, the heartbeat is irregular; in this case, it is no longer beating evenly.
 It is out of sync.

-This means the flow of blood is sluggish and moving slower in the top chambers of the heart (atria).
+This means the flow of blood is sluggish and moving more slowly in the top chambers of the heart (atria).
 This slowly moving blood can potentially create clots inside the heart chamber.
-If a clot forms and travels to the brain blood vessels, it could block vital blood flow to the brain, which could result in a stroke.
+If a clot forms and travels to the brain’s blood vessels, it could block vital blood flow to the brain, which could result in a stroke.

 The Centers for Disease Control and Prevention estimates that up to 12 million people in the United States will have atrial fibrillation by 2030.